2023 Boston Speech Motor Control Symposium

 Overview

 The Boston Speech Motor Control Symposium (BSMCS) is a regional conference aimed at providing an accessible and inclusive environment for those near the Boston area to share research involving speech motor control.
 We also welcome people from outside the greater Boston area – join us for the one-day event, or make a plan for a summer vacation in Boston!
 This year, BSMCS will take place in-person with hybrid options (talks only) to improve accessibility.
 We hope that BSMCS will be a great opportunity to bring together students, researchers, and clinicians from the numerous subfields within speech motor control to ultimately highlight new research within these areas, generate new research ideas, and foster faster clinical translation of important findings.
 This is a one-day conference, with a pre-conference tutorial specifically aimed at trainees (students and post-docs).
-The conference is sponsored by Boston University’s Sargent College, Delsys, and the NIDCD via an R13 Conference Grant.
-Our program plans to apply for ASHA CEUs.
+The conference is sponsored by Boston University’s Sargent College, Delsys, Dysphonia International, and the NIDCD via an R13 Conference Grant.
+Our program is registered for .55 ASHA CEUs (see below for more information).

 Key Dates